Bootstrap Motion Forecasting With Self-Consistent Constraints: Approach

-Existing datasets~\cite{chang2019argoverse,sun2020scalability} only provide single groundtruth trajectory for the target agent which is to be predicted in one scenario.
-In order to encourage the multi-modality of models, winner-takes-all strategy is commonly used to avoid model collapse into single domain.
-However, WTA training strategy suffers from instability associated with network initialization.
-Some other approaches including~\cite{narayanan2021divide} introduce robust estimation methods to select better hypotheses.
+Teacher-Target Constraints enforce intra-model consistency that not only leverages the power of knowledge distillation but also helps alleviate the multi-modality supervision problem.
+Existing datasets~\cite{chang2019argoverse,sun2020scalability} only provide a single ground-truth trajectory for the target agent, which is to be predicted in one scenario.
+In order to encourage the multi-modality of models, the winner-takes-all (WTA) strategy is commonly used to prevent the model from collapsing into a single domain.
+However, the WTA training strategy suffers from instability associated with network initialization.
+Some other approaches~\cite{breuer2021quo,narayanan2021divide} introduce robust estimation methods to select better hypotheses.
 To some extent, these methods can only implicitly model the multi-modality.
-Some other approaches~\cite{breuer2021quo,zhao2020tnt} generate several possible future trajectories based on kinematics model and road graph topology.
-DenseTNT~\cite{gu2021densetnt} only use pseudo-labels for goal set prediction through a hill climbing algorithm.
-Although they have achieved some progress, the optimization methods tend to impose strict constraints, which leads to inaccurate pseudo-labels.
-In contrast, our approach aims to generate more accurate pseudo targets to provide explicit supervision with self-model ensemble in an iterative refinement way.
+Some other approaches~\cite{breuer2021quo,zhao2020tnt} generate several possible future trajectories based on the kinematics model and road graph topology.
+DenseTNT~\cite{gu2021densetnt} only uses teacher labels to predict goal sets through a hill-climbing algorithm.
+These optimization methods tend to impose strict constraints and handcrafted prior knowledge, resulting in inaccurate teacher-targets and inferior performance.
+In contrast, our approach aims to generate more accurate teacher targets to provide explicit multi-modality supervision through self-ensembling to leverage the power of semi-supervised learning and knowledge distillation.